richardelms/spil_event_unity_plugin/README.md

 Please make sure to have a default version of the config file named 'defaultGameConfig.json' in Assets&gt;StreamingAssets.

+For using the config service with ios, the defaultGameConfig.json file must also be placed in the root of your Xcode project.

 Here is an example of a simple config file for the game Pixel Wizard:

 {